TomShu01/Arrow-AI/Docs/Project-Specification.md

 ## Overview

 Implement a collapsible AI chat panel with WebSocket communication to a Python server.
-The AI agent will receive commands from the server to modify the Arrow project's node network, with automatic layout spacing, error handling, and project synchronization.
+The AI agent will receive commands from the server to modify the Arrow project's node network, with automatic layout spacing, error handling, and embedded project state synchronization.
+The AI panel is disabled until a named project is opened (not the default "Untitled Adventure").

+## Architecture Decision: Embedded Project State

+Instead of separate file sync messages, the complete `.arrow` project file content is embedded in every `user_message` and `function_result` message.
+This simplifies the protocol and ensures the server always has current state with each interaction.

+**Tradeoffs:**

+- **Pros**: Simplified protocol, guaranteed consistency, self-contained messages, easier debugging, no race conditions
+- **Cons**: Higher bandwidth usage, larger message payloads, more frequent disk I/O

+**Implementation**: The client saves the project to disk before sending user messages and after executing each AI command, then reads the file content to embed as a string in the message payload.

 ## Core Components to Create